Be the Change“Education is the most powerful weapon, which you can use to change the world.”

 The CUNY system in New York City attracts wonderful students.
 Nevertheless, successful transfers to senior colleges for community college students and graduation rates remain important topics.

-This year’s Commemoration has very special significance.
-It also is our 10th celebration.
+Location: Bronx Community college, NYC, New York.
+The year 2024’s Commemoration also has very special significance.
+It marks 25 years since Amadou died.
 We share Amadou's vision for success and brilliance with thousands of young people in the United States and Africa.
-Middle school, high school, and college students participate in art, science, and technology activities.
-This time, we put focus on careers in the Video Gaming industry including Esports Technology.
+Middle school, high school, and college students participate in art, science and technology activities.